JieunSon96/Jieun-Son-IS24-full-stack-competition-req97073/README.md

 * CSS Framework :  Bootstrap
 * IDE : Visual Studio Code 1.6.0
 * Version Control : Git
+* API Doc : Swagge-autogen 2.23.1 [URL: http://localhost:3000/api/api-docs]

 # Getting Started

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites